thiagopromano/chameleonrgb/README.md

 * Game design - everyone in ours lives

 To install:
-1. Push the file Camaleao test.apk found on bin/ folder to your Android device
+1. Push the file Camaleao test.apk found on bin/ folder to your Android device.
 2. On Settings/Security/ check Unknown sources.
 3. On any Android file explorer just find the file and press install.

 Requires 2.3.3 Android device or later.

 Any doubts email me: thiagopromano@gmail.com